This post may include affiliate links. That means if you click and make a purchase, I may earn a small commission.

 I designed this parent/child reading journal just for these discussions with kids about books, and my kids have been thrilled with theirs.
 I hope you and your kids will love it, too!

-The Books We Read: A Parent/Child Reading Journal
+The Books We Read: Parent/Child Reading Journal

 Make reading time more meaningful with this parent/child book journal.
 Kids and parents can use the reading journal and book log to track the books they read together.
 The journal encourages kids and parents to reflect on and discuss what they read.
 Kids can use the spaces to record: